 Reynier Reynertsen Vander Cooley purchased Kip’s property and appears to have continued the brewing and distilling business for a short time.
 He moved to Kingston, New York in 1665 but, in 1670, sold his brewing and distilling equipment and returned to New Castle.
-It is suspected that Vander Cooley may have again took up brewing and distilling as a trade in New Castle.
-He was charged by the court in 1681 with violating a local law, which prohibited selling liquor to Indians.
+It is suspected that Vander Cooley may have again taken up brewing and distilling as a trade in New Castle.
+In 1681, he was charged by the court with violating the law that prohibited the sale of liquor to indigenous people.

-In 1663, New Amstel governor Alexander d’Hinoyossa had a brewing facility constructed inside of Fort Casimir.
-The brewery utilized a large copper brewing kettle that had been confiscated from the Swedes during the invasion of Fort Christina.
+New Amstel governor Alexander d’Hinoyossa had a brewing facility constructed inside of Fort Casimir in about 1663.
+The brewery utilized a large copper brewing kettle confiscated from the Swedes during the invasion of Fort Christina.
 The Dutch exported beer made at New Amstel to the English living in Maryland in exchange for tobacco.
 Beer was such an important export for the Dutch that d’Hinoyossa was accused of stripping Fort Casimir’s wooden palisades as kindling for the brew kettle.

 Andries Hudde served the Dutch East India Company at Fort Casimir in several capacities from 1651 to 1660.
 The Swedes briefly held the fort and, during that, time, Hudde worked on their behalf.
 Among his many vocations, Hudde was also practiced in the art of brewing.
 In fact, he may have been directing the brewery operations at Fort Casimir for the Dutch West India Company.
 The English had tried unsuccessfully for several years to recruit Hudde to Maryland, as the English colony was said to have no capable brewers.
 After a short tenure at Fort Altena (f/n/a by the Swedes as Fort Christina), Hudde was granted his discharge from the Company and immediately left to work as a brewer in Queen Anne’s County, Maryland.
 Unfortunately, Hudde only made it as far as Appoquinimy (present day Odessa), where he died from malaria in November 1663.
 The Dutch reign on the Delaware would come to an abrupt end less nearly one year later.